As climate fight shifts to oil, Biden faces a formidable foe

 Last year, the government sent $457 million to Wyoming from lease sales and energy production on U.S. lands in the state — second only to New Mexico.

 Even with Trump gone, the oil and gas industry still has formidable allies in Congress, who say the moratorium would cost tens of thousands of jobs.
 Republican Sens.
-Steve Daines of Montana and Cynthia Lummis of Wyoming have said they will seek to delay Haaland’s confirmation, citing her past statements against the oil industry.
+Steve Daines of Montana and Cynthia Lummis of Wyoming blocked immediate consideration of Haaland’s nomination on Thursday, citing her past statements against the oil industry.
+A final vote is expected Monday.

-Benefits to the climate from a ban on new oil and gas leases could take years to realize, according economic analysts.
+Benefits to the climate from a ban on new oil and gas leases could take years to realize, according to economic analysts.

 Like Kirkwood Oil & Gas, companies could respond by shifting some of their activities onto private lands in the U.S., and more oil would likely come in from overseas, said economist Brian Prest, who examined effects of a long-term leasing ban for the research group Resources for the Future.

-As a result, almost three-quarters of the greenhouse gas emission reductions from a leasing ban could be offset by oil and gas from other sources, said Prest.
+As a result, almost three-quarters of the greenhouse gas emission reductions from a ban could be offset by oil and gas from other sources, said Prest.
 The net reduction would be about 100 millions tons (91 million metric tons) of carbon dioxide annually.

 Pressures on the oil and gas industry are growing along with concern over climate change, said Lifset, the Oklahoma history professor.
 Foremost are recent plans by major vehicle makers including Volvo and GM to transition to electric vehicles from gasoline, which takes up almost half the U.S. crude oil on the market.